-The independent members of the Board are compensated for their participation on the Board through the payment of an annual retainer.
-Board members who are part of management receive no additional compensation for their participation on the Board.
+The Board members receive no additional compensation for their participation on the Board.
 The Board may, from time to time, engage legal consultants to assist it in fulfilling its duties.
 We generally pay for these expenses.

-Our Board is not responsible for overseeing the activities of our wholly owned subsidiaries.
-Our subsidiaries are overseen by their own Boards of Directors under applicable corporate statutes within their local jurisdiction.
+Our Board is not responsible for overseeing the activities of our wholly owned subsidiaries, which have their own Boards of Directors under applicable corporate statutes within their local jurisdiction.